 Good Python Code to Read

-Tagged: python architecture learning software
+Tagged: python architecture learning software guide

 Note: This is a living document - I update it anytime I discover a good piece of Python code.
 Newest entries are first.